What Is a Cardiac Catheterization?

 Initial recovery takes place in a recovery area where our staff will monitor your vital signs while the anesthesia wears off.
 At this time, the plastic sheath that secured the catheter will be removed.
 After approximately one hour, once anesthesia has worn off, the patient is released to an outpatient room or hospital room if they will have an overnight stay.
 It may be necessary to lie flat on the back for several hours after the procedure.
 Patients can resume eating and drinking shortly after the test and some patients return home on the day of their procedure.

-The Patient is a 91 year old female admitted to the hospital with shortness of breath and chest pain.
+The patient is a 91 year old female admitted to the hospital with shortness of breath and chest pain.
 She denied any significant past cardiac history.
-A cardiac catheterization performed showed a severe blockage in the left main coronary artery and another blockage in the left circumflex.
+A cardiac catheterization showed a severe blockage in the left main coronary artery and another blockage in the left circumflex.

 Blockages in the left main coronary artery are felt to be best treated with open heart surgery and she was referred to a surgeon for an evaluation.
-She was evaluated by cardiac surgery and because of her age and other non-cardiac medical history, she was felt to be a poor candidate for cardiac bypass surgery.
-She continued to have chest pain with minimal activity and after discussion with her family, medical team, and Dr. Schafranek a decision was made to proceed with a high risk procedure to place a stent in the left main coronary artery.
+She was evaluated by cardiac surgery and because of her age and other non-cardiac medical history, she was considered a poor candidate for cardiac bypass surgery.
+She continued to have chest pain with minimal activity, and after discussion with her family, medical team, and Dr. Schafranek a decision was made to proceed with a high risk procedure to place a stent in the left main coronary artery.

-She underwent this procedure without any complications and was discharged home the following day.
-She had been doing very well since then.
+She underwent this procedure without any complications and was discharged the following day.
+She did very well after the procedure.